Top-ranked Barty retires from French Open with hip injury

 Barty decided not to defend her title last year because of the coronavirus pandemic, choosing instead to remain home in Australia.

-After ending a four-match losing streak on clay in the previous round, last year’s runner-up Sofia Kenin advanced to the third round with a 7-5, 6-3 win over Hailey Baptiste in a battle of Americans.
+After ending a four-match losing streak on clay in the previous round, 2020 runner-up Sofia Kenin advanced to the third round with a 7-5, 6-3 win over Hailey Baptiste.

 Kenin has had a tough start to the season.
-The 2020 Australian Open champion underwent an emergency appendectomy in Melbourne in February and her record was 7-8 entering the clay-court Grand Slam.
+The 2020 Australian Open champion from the United States underwent an emergency appendectomy in Melbourne in February and her record was 7-8 entering the clay-court Grand Slam.

-Fifth-seeded Elina Svitolina also progressed by defeating French Open debutant Ann Li of the United States 6-0, 6-4.
+Fifth-seeded Elina Svitolina also progressed, defeating Ann Li of the United States 6-0, 6-4.

-Svitolina played brilliantly in the opening set by combining deep shots from the baseline with clever play at the net and dropping only five points on her service games.
+Svitolina combined deep shots from the baseline with clever play at the net in the first set and dropped only five points on her serve.
 She recovered from a blip early in the second set to win the last five games.

-In the men's draw, Rafael Nadal later faces Richard Gasquet on his 35th birthday.
+In the men's draw, Rafael Nadal will later face Richard Gasquet on his 35th birthday.
 The 13-time champion is 16-0 against the Frenchman.
 Roger Federer is scheduled to take on 2014 U.S. Open champion Marin Cilic, and top-ranked Novak Djokovic faces Pablo Cuevas.

 More AP Tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports